October 6, 2025

 AP metrics fall into three key categories, each offering insight into different aspects of your accounts payable process:

-• Operational metrics: Measures AP efficiency by tracking how quickly and accurately invoices are processed.
-These include invoice processing time and invoices processed per full-time employee.
+• Operational metrics: Measure AP efficiency by tracking how quickly and accurately invoices are processed.
+Examples include invoice processing time and invoices processed per full-time employee.

-• Financial metrics: Assesses the cost-effectiveness of AP processes, helping businesses optimize cash flow.
+• Financial metrics: Assess the cost-effectiveness of your AP processes, helping your business optimize cash flow.
 Key examples include average cost per invoice, early payment discounts captured, and late payment penalties incurred.

-• Supplier metrics: Evaluates vendor relationships and payment reliability, ensuring smooth operations.
-This includes supplier inquiries and disputes as well as payment terms compliance.
+• Supplier metrics: Evaluate your vendor relationships and payment reliability, ensuring smooth operations.
+A few examples include supplier inquiries and disputes, as well as payment terms compliance.

-Monitoring these categories gives businesses a complete picture of AP performance, allowing for smarter financial decisions and more efficient operations.
+Monitoring these categories provides your business with a comprehensive view of AP performance, enabling smarter financial decisions and more efficient operations.

 10 accounts payable metrics every team should track with examples

-Tracking your average cost per invoice gives you a clear picture of how much your business spends to process each invoice—from labor and software to transaction fees and operational overhead.
+Tracking your average cost per invoice provides a clear picture of how much your business spends to process each invoice.
 The lower this cost, the more efficient your AP function becomes.

 For example, if your company processes 1,000 invoices per month at a total cost of $10,000, the average cost per invoice is $10.

-Companies that use invoice automation software often see a significant reduction in cost per invoice, leading to significant savings.
+Companies that use automated invoice management software often see a notable reduction in cost per invoice, leading to significant savings.

 Straight-through processing (STP) refers to invoices that go from receipt to payment without manual intervention.
 A higher percentage means fewer errors and less manual work.